 - L. Classroom lecterns or media racks typically contain the following items: - A desktop computer (provided by Owner) with an output of Display port plus or HDMI.
-Computer shall be located on a 3RU shelf. - A gooseneck microphone for sound reinforcement. - A Digital Sound Processor (DSP) to properly tune room audio and provide a USB Bridge to bring camera and microphone signals to the local computer for Video Conferencing. - A cable cubby with 120-volt AC power to support the laptop cables. - HDMI cable for use with a laptop to support a laptop computer.
-There shall be one cable for HDMI and a custom BYOD adapter ring specified by Academic and Research Technologies.
-Laptop cable shall be capable of extending at last 36" outside the cable cubby. - Crestron AirMedia. - A touch panel controlled video and audio routing system that supports digital video sources interfaced into the SHSU local area network. - If design requires, an external amplifier for 70-volt distributed sound with power output providing 20% headroom when used within normal operating parameters. - Optional Blu-ray player and document camera when required to support teaching needs. - A standalone Network Switch to transmit Audio/Video over IP to display devices such as projectors and flat panel displays, maintaining HDCP compliance. - Video Conferencing equipment shall consist of ceiling array microphones and a PTZ camera.
+Computer shall be located on a 3RU shelf that can be accessed through a window of the locked podium doors. optical drive, USB ports, and computer power button must be accessible through this window.
+Contractor shall remove Plexiglas window at the time of the shelf installation. - A gooseneck microphone for sound reinforcement. - A cable cubby with 120-volt AC power to support the laptop cables. - HDMI cable for use with a laptop to support a laptop computer.
+There shall be one cable for HDMI and a custom BYOD adapter ring specified by IT@Sam.
+Laptop cable shall be capable of extending at last 36" outside the cable cubby. - Crestron AirMedia. - A video and audio switching system that supports digital video sources interfaced into the SHSU local area network. - If design requires, an external amplifier for 70-volt distributed sound with power output providing 20% headroom when used within normal operating parameters. - The ability to transmit Audio/Video information via Category cable to display devices such as projectors and Flat Panel Displays, maintaining HDCP compliance.

-6.8 AV Control System, Networking, Basic Technology Enhanced Classroom
+6.8 AV Control System, Conduit and Networking, Basic Technology Enhanced Classroom

-- A. Audio Visual control systems of choice shall be manufactured by Crestron or QSC.
-All control systems subject to Academic and Research Technologies approval prior to installation. - B. Wired Touch Panel shall be used in all classrooms and conference rooms.
-Size will be dependent on complexity of the GUI. - C. All teaching positions will have a minimum of 5 data ports supplied to network the AV control system components and classroom computer. - D. Network connections of control systems and other devices shall use the private network feature of the line of equipment.
+- A. Audio Visual control systems of choice shall be manufactured by Crestron.
+All control systems subject to IT@Sam approval prior to installation. - B. Crestron Wired Touch Panel shall be used in all classrooms and conference rooms.
+Size will be dependent on complexity of the GUI. - C. All teaching positions will have a minimum of 5 data ports supplied to network the AV control system components. - D. Network connections of control systems and other devices shall use the private network feature of the line of equipment.
 When designing and interfacing AV equipment for/to the SHSU network, only one MAC address is allowed on a single network port.
-Contractor will need to supply model number, serial number and MAC address of all networked devices to clear the port for communication.
-MAC

-- addresses should be supplied at least 2 weeks prior to deployment of equipment.
-Consult Academic and Research Technologies for devices that report more than one MAC address. - E. Contractor shall provide a list of all Network ports that need to be active for the networked AV equipment. - F. Standalone Network Switches for AVoIP and AES67/Dante products are allowed.
+Contractor will need to supply MAC address of all networked devices to clear the port for communication.
+Consult IT@Sam for devices that report more than one MAC address. - E. Standalone Network Switches for AVoIP and AES67 products are allowed.
 Any standalone switch must be fully isolated from the SHSU LAN.
 Typical installation would use the Crestron CP4N controller using the LAN port for control and the control subnet port for the standalone switch.
-Contractor shall provide their own IP addresses for standalone devices and will supply that information to the Academic and Research Technologies AV Team. - G. Contractor shall be responsible for obtaining IP address information from Academic and Research Technologies two weeks prior to the installation and networking of all projector and control system devices in consultation with SHSU to integrate all networked devices into the SHSU local area network.
-All programming shall have Crestron Fusion RoomView hooks and XPanel functionality of control systems.
-Contractor shall provide demonstration of all functionalities and provide training on all aspects of the system. - H. All Crestron Control System interconnect cabling shall comply with the Crestron specifications for cabling and fiber infrastructure. - I. All point-to-point Category wiring within classrooms, that is not going to a SHSU IDF or MDF, shall have a yellow jacket and be rated to standards of the manufacturer whose equipment is being interconnected.
+Contractor shall provide their own IP addresses for standalone devices and will supply that information to IT@Sam AV Team.

+- F. Contractor shall be responsible for obtaining IP address information from IT@Sam two weeks prior to the installation and networking all projector and control system devices in consultation with SHSU to integrate all networked devices into the SHSU local area network and all programming shall have Crestron Fusion RoomView hooks and XPanel functionality of control systems.
+Contractor shall provide demonstration of all functionality and provide training on all aspects of the system. - G. All Crestron Control System interconnect cabling shall comply with the Crestron specifications for cabling and fiber infrastructure. - H. All point-to-point Category wiring within classrooms that is not going to a SHSU IDF or MDF shall have a yellow jacket and be rated to standards of the manufacturer whose equipment is being interconnected.